 Our strategy is to focus on areas of our operations where we can have a sustainable impact on the supply chain.
 We’ve included four sustainability-related objectives in our Strategic Plan:

-SBM selected for a third consecutive year of the Dow Jones Sustainability Index
+SBM selected for a fourth consecutive year of the Dow Jones Sustainability Index

 Host country sustainability

 As a matter of policy, SBM Offshore has always recruited employees locally in all areas of its operation and is committed to further investment in local infrastructure, training, personnel as well as development centres.
 In recent years, Governments in host countries have demanded higher levels of local content during construction of SBM Offshore products.
 We aim to meet these demands by subcontracting work at a local level or investing to develop local fabrication facilities, as it has done in Angola and Brazil.

 Click here to read the Sustainability section of our 2012 Annual Report.